mssola/jetpac.nes/CONTRIBUTING.md

 ## Why?

-Do you want to fix an error you have found?
-Do you know a way to improve my 6502-fu or do you know a technique on NES/Famicom development that might help here?
+- You want to make a suggestion on something that could be improved.
+- You want to report a bug, something that doesn't work as expected.
+- You know of a sick 6502 assembly technique that could be applied.

 I am open for discussion and welcome any help!

 ## How?